You’ve may have heard about it Grant Management.

 The next step to start on the details in your Grant Management Manual is to describe the Grant Office.

-But no matter what you call it, this is the place where federal grant management happens with help from other departments such as Human Resources, Procurement, Legal, and Finance.
+But no matter what you call it, this is where federal grant management happens with help from other departments such as Human Resources, Procurement, Legal, and Finance.

 Here are some of the things you could include in this section: